andresgutgon/phoenix-wayfinder/README.md

 > [!IMPORTANT]
 > You can pass `exactMatch: true` to the `home.url()` function.
 This will generate a URL that matches the current path exactly, so you can use it to highlight the current page in your menu.
 The home menu item will only be selected if the current path is exactly `/`.

+## Why the Name "Wayfinder"?

+You may notice that this README is very similar to [Laravel's version of Wayfinder](https://github.com/laravel/wayfinder).
+That is intentional!
+The goal is to provide a consistent experience across frameworks.
+This package adapts the great ideas from the Laravel version to the Phoenix ecosystem, so you can enjoy the same benefits in your Phoenix applications.

+Thank you to the Laravel team for the inspiration! 🙌

 ## Contributing